wahyd4/wahyd4/README.md

 - ⚡ Fun fact: ...
 -->

+### Some realtime and fun data about me and stuff I made

 | Badge   |      What is that?      |
 |----------|:-------------|
 | [![Chengdu Air Index](https://badges.toozhao.com/svg/chengdu)](https://badges.toozhao.com/stats/chengdu) | The current air quality of Chengdu where I came from.|